Properties Pane: Force Plates

 Enabled

-Enables or disables selected force plate.
-Only enabled force plates will be shown in Motive and be used for data collection.
+Enables the selected force plate.
+Only enabled force plates are shown in Motive and used for data collection.

 Triggered Sync